 While e-cigarettes are promoted as safer alternatives to traditional cigarettes, little is actually known about the health risks of using these devices.
 Because e-cigarettes are not currently marketed either as tobacco products or as devices having a therapeutic purpose, they are not regulated by the FDA.

-Although they do not produce tobacco smoke, e-cigarettes still contain nicotine, which is a highly addictive drug, and otherformaldehyde potentially harmful chemicals.
+Although they do not produce tobacco smoke, e-cigarettes still contain nicotine, which is a highly addictive drug, and other potentially harmful chemicals.
 Testing of some e-cigarette products found the vapor to contain known carcinogens and toxic chemicals, such as formaldehyde and acetaldehyde, as well as potentially toxic particles from the vaporizing mechanism.
 The health consequences of repeated exposure to these chemicals are not clear.

 “While we cannot conclude that e-cigarette use directly leads to smoking, this research raises concerns that recent increases in youth e-cigarette use could ultimately perpetuate the epidemic of smoking-related illness,” stated Adam Leventhal, Ph.D., associate professor and director of the Health, Emotion, & Addiction Laboratory at the Keck School of Medicine in Los Angeles.